jonnonz1/nz-statute-book/acts/public/2011/auditor-regulation-act-2011.md

 **Key provisions**

-### 8 Auditors in respect of issuer audits must be licensed
+### 8 Auditors in respect of FMC audits must be licensed
-(1) Every natural person who acts as the auditor in respect of an issuer audit must hold a licence that— (a) authorises the person to act as the auditor in respect of that kind of issuer audit; and (b) is recorded in the register.
+(1) Every natural person who acts as the auditor in respect of an FMC audit must hold a licence that— (a) authorises the person to act as the auditor in respect of that kind of FMC audit; and (b) is recorded in the register.
-(2) A person who acts as the auditor in respect of an issuer audit in breach of subsection (1) commits an offence and is liable on conviction to a fine not exceeding $50,000.
+(2) A person who acts as the auditor in respect of an FMC audit in breach of subsection (1) commits an offence and is liable on conviction to a fine not exceeding $50,000.

-### 9 Audit firms engaged or appointed to act as auditor in respect of issuer audits must be registered
+### 9 Audit firms engaged or appointed to act as auditor in respect of FMC audits must be registered
-(1) An audit firm must not accept an engagement or appointment to act as the auditor in respect of an issuer audit unless it is a partnership that is a registered audit firm.
+(1) An audit firm must not accept an engagement or appointment to act as the auditor in respect of an FMC audit unless it is a partnership that is a registered audit firm.
-(2) If an audit firm is engaged or appointed to act as the auditor in respect of an issuer audit,— (a) the partners of the audit firm, from time to time, who are licensed auditors must, for the purposes of this Act, be treated as acting as the auditor or auditors in respect of the issuer audit; and
+(2) If an audit firm is engaged or appointed to act as the auditor in respect of an FMC audit,— (a) the partners of the audit firm, from time to time, who are licensed auditors must, for the purposes of this Act, be treated as acting as the auditor or auditors in respect of the FMC audit; and
   (b) the audit firm must ensure that each engagement partner is a licensed auditor.
 (3) If an audit firm breaches subsection (1) or (2)(b), every partner or director of the audit firm commits an offence and is liable on conviction to a fine not exceeding $50,000 if—
   (a) the breach took place with his or her authority, permission, or consent; or (b) he or she could reasonably have known that the breach was to be or was being made and failed to take all reasonable steps to prevent or stop it.

-### 10 Partners who are responsible if issuer audit not carried out in accordance with requirements
+### 10 Partners who are responsible if FMC audit not carried out in accordance with requirements
-(1) Subsection (2) applies if a registered audit firm is engaged or appointed to act as the auditor in respect of an issuer audit and that issuer audit is not being, or has not been, carried out—
+(1) Subsection (2) applies if a registered audit firm is engaged or appointed to act as the auditor in respect of an FMC audit and that FMC audit is not being, or has not been, carried out—
-  (a) in accordance with this Act or any other enactment that relates to the conduct of an issuer audit; or (b) in accordance with auditing and assurance standards; or (c) otherwise with reasonable care, diligence, and skill.
+  (a) in accordance with this Act or any other enactment that relates to the conduct of an FMC audit; or (b) in accordance with auditing and assurance standards; or (c) otherwise with reasonable care, diligence, and skill.
-(2) Despite section 9(2)(a), a partner of the registered audit firm may have his or her licence cancelled under section 20(1)(c) or suspended under section 21(1)(b), or be subject to an order under section 78, in relation to the failure to carry out the issuer audit in accordance with the matters referred to in subsection (1)(a) or (b) or otherwise with reasonable care, diligence, and skill only if—
+(2) Despite section 9(2)(a), a partner of the registered audit firm may have his or her licence cancelled under section 20(1)(c) or suspended under section 21(1)(b), or be subject to an order under section 78, in relation to the failure to carry out the FMC audit in accordance with the matters referred to in subsection (1)(a) or (b) or otherwise with reasonable care, diligence, and skill only if—
-  (a) he or she was the engagement partner in respect of the issuer audit; or (b) the failure took place with his or her authority, permission, or consent; or (c) he or she could reasonably have known of the failure and failed to take all reasonable steps to prevent or stop it.
+  (a) he or she was the engagement partner in respect of the FMC audit; or (b) the failure took place with his or her authority, permission, or consent; or (c) he or she could reasonably have known of the failure and failed to take all reasonable steps to prevent or stop it.

+### 10A Licence and registration requirements do not apply if FMA exemption applies
+Sections 8 and 9 do not apply to an FMC audit if—
+  (a) the FMA has granted an exemption under the Financial Markets Conduct Act 2013 that applies in relation to the FMC audit; and
+  (b) the effect of the exemption is that, for the purposes of that Act, the FMC audit is not required to be carried out by a qualified auditor (within the meaning of that Act); and
+  (c) the terms and conditions of the exemption are complied with.

 ## Part 2 — Licences, registration, accreditation, and role of FMA